dhruv-2013/dhruv-2013/README.md

-- 👋 Hi, I’m @dhruv-2013, Currently I am studying computer engineering in Thapar University
+- 👋 Hi, I’m @dhruv-2013, Currently I am studying computer engineering in University Of New South Wales
 - 👀 I’m interested in ...
 AI/ML AND WEB DEVELOPMENT
 - 🌱 I’m currently learning ...
 WEB DEV from udemy
-- 💞️ I’m looking to collaborate on ... front end development
+- 💞️ I’m looking to collaborate on ...
+Data Analysis and science projects
 - Always trying to learn new technologies and frameworks and programming paradigms.
-- I have completed learning node js and now I am working on learning mongoDB but as you can see i just begin web developing and now i am working on some projects based on my learning
 - SKILLS
 - HTML/CSS
 - JavaScript
 - C,C++
+- Pandas
+- Tableau
-- Node.js(express.js)
+- Cloud data